 The Studio Tour also features the King Kong 360 3-D attraction created by famous “Lord of the Rings” and “Hobbit” director, Peter Jackson, who drives visitors into the middle of a multi-media pitched battle between a dinosaur and King Kong seen in 3-D, with 360º views of Skull Island.
 It’s very crazy, super creative, and lots of fun so we did not include it in the video.

-In any case, that’s the first 60 minutes of your day.
+In any case, go early and make it the first 60 minutes of your day.
 Stop for a snack, clear your head; you’ve got some serious fun ahead of you.
 Then head up the hill for the main attraction — the theme park.

 There’s so much to ride, so little time, so set a steady pace with some food breaks.
 There are age-related strategies to consider, as some attractions might appeal more to younger kids.
-There are also three live shows that will greatly contribute to your knowledge of how movies are made, so check the daily schedule and leave time for them as well.
+There are three live shows.
+They inform visitors how movies are made, so check the daily schedule and leave time for them.

-For kids who want to learn the magic behind movie and practical special effects, the Special Effects Show is very informative.
-You might also be selected to participate.
+For kids who want to learn the magic behind movie and practical special effects, the Special Effects Show is very informative — and you might even be selected to participate.

-Do not miss Waterworld, where special effects and stunts experts put on a major, thrill-packed show, full of spray and surprises.
-For another seated movie ride packed with digital effects and a giant 3-D screen, be immersed in Transformers The Ride 3D.
-You won’t run out of fun.
+Do not miss Waterworld, where special effects and stunt experts put on a major thrill-packed show, full of spray and surprises.
+For another seated movie ride packed with digital effects and a giant 3-D screen, experience Transformers The Ride 3D.
+You won’t regret it.

 You can begin your day with either the Studio Tour or the theme park, but I think it’s best to start with the Studio Tour while you’re fresh, then move on to the theme park and its power-packed rides and shows.

-In between the rides and shows, shoot selfies with Marilyn Monroe and other celebrities.
+In between the rides and shows, take selfies with Marilyn Monroe and other celebrities.
 Classic photo opportunities abound with the roaming lovable characters including Shrek & Princess Fiona, Donkey, Sponge Bob, Curious George, and The Simpsons.
-New characters from current Universal Pictures are always appearing too.
+New characters from current Universal Pictures also appear.

 For more information on planning your day and the current ticket specials, visit Universal Studios Hollywood or call their staff at 800/UNIVERSAL (800/864-8377).

-If you’re in the region for a few days, pick up a top value CityPass for Southern California, which includes 3-Day Disneyland Resort Park Hopper Bonus Ticket, one-day admission to LEGOLAND California, and one-day admission to SeaWorld San Diego (see other picks in the San Diego Family Attractions Guide) for one price, reflecting a 34% savings off buying individual tickets admission.
+If you’re in the region for a few days, pick up a top value CityPASS for Southern California, which is a build-your-own-ticket program that allows travelers to pick and choose which parks to add to their ticket, how many days to visit each park, etc. It covers the Disneyland Resort, LEGOLAND California, Universal Studios Hollywood, SeaWorld San Diego and San Diego Zoo or Safari Park (see more info in our San Diego Family Attractions Guide) for one price, substantial savings over individual dmissions.